DiamondLightSource/virtac/docs/tutorials/using_virtac.md

 If you wish to use the container, then ensure that you have a working podman or docker install and then run the Virtac with:

 :::{code-block} bash
-podman run -it --network=host virtac:latest
+podman run -it --network=host ghcr.io/diamondlightsource/virtac:latest
 :::

 Running the Virtac with the default arguments will output the following to the terminal: